Polish groups with metrizable universal minimal flows: Examples

 The last corollary applies to many structures, including the structure in the empty language, the random graph, all Henson graphs, the rational Urysohn space, and the random tournament (see \cite{Kechris2005} for the calculation of the universal minimal flows).

 One case where it does \emph{not} apply is the countable generic poset $\bP$.
 Denote by $\mathrm{LE}(\bP)$ the space of all linear orderings that extend the poset relation $\leq^{\bP}$.
 This is of course a proper subset of $\mathrm{LO}(\bP)$.
-It was shown in \cite{Kechris2005} that $\mathrm{LE}(\bP)$ is the universal minimal flow of $\Aut(\bP)$.
-In that case, the flip of the linear ordering does not belong to $\Aut(\bP)$ and we obtain that the automorphism group of $\mathrm{LE}(\bP)$ is trivial.
+It was shown in \cite{Kechris2005} (see the Addendum at the end) that $\mathrm{LE}(\bP)$ is the universal minimal flow of $G=\Aut(\bP)$.
+We are in the situation of Lemma \ref{l:B}, where $\bF^*$ is of the form $(\bP,\le^\bP,\preceq)$, the Fra\"iss\'e limit of all finite posets endowed with an ordering extending the poset relation.
+Denoting as usual by $G^*$ the automorphism group of $(\bP,\le^\bP,\preceq)$, the reasoning of Lemma \ref{l:B} (the converse direction) shows that any $g$ belonging to the normalizer of $G^*$ in $G$ must either preserve or reverse $\preceq$; clearly, in this case, there are no elements of $G$ which reverse $\preceq$, so we obtain that $G^*$ is normal in $G$.
 Proposition~\ref{p:UMPF} now tells us that $\Pi(\Aut(\bP)) = M(\Aut(\bP))$, i.e., every minimal flow of $\Aut(\bP)$ is proximal.

+Another group for which all minimal flows are proximal is the automorphism group of the countable atomless Boolean algebra (see \cite{Glasner2003a}); we are grateful to one of the referees for pointing this out.